 Historical, theoretical and critical issues of photography.
-Although the photographer has a tool that records life as it really is, the photographic repertoire of the last 140 years indicates that photographers, like other artists, can be influenced by received images.
+Although the photographer has a tool that records life as it really is the photographer repertoire of the last 140 years indicates that photographers, like other artists, can be influenced by received images.
 Influence on photographers of the images and content of other visual artists and vice versa.
-Arguments for and against photography as Art (with a capital A) and the implications of photography's reproducibility for such a classification.
+Arguments for and against photography as Art and the implications of photography's reproducibility for such a classification.